Switcheo/switcheo-js/README.md

-# Switcheo API Client for Javascript
+# Switcheo JS

-Switcheo JS is a JS library for interfacing with the Switcheo Exchange API.
+Switcheo JS is a Javascript client library for interfacing with the Switcheo Exchange API.

-As the library is written in Typescript, Typescript annotations are available by default.
+As the library is written in TypeScript, TypeScript annotations are available by default.

 # Usage